Arriverà l'amore

-"Arriverà l'amore" is a song recorded by Italian singer Emma.
-It was released on 23 October 2015 through Universal Music Italy as the second single from her forth studio album Adesso.
+"Arriverà l'amore" ("Love Will Come") is a song recorded by Italian singer Emma.
+It was released on 23 October 2015 through Universal Music Italy as the second single from her fourth studio album Adesso.

 The song peaked at number five on the Italian singles chart, being certified platinum by FIMI.

 Composition

 The song was written by Ermal Meta and Matteo Buzzanca, produced by the singer herself with Luca Mattioni.
 Compared to previous releases, it features elements of an electronic music with electric guitars and strings directed by Fabio Gurian.
 Emma explained the meaning of the song:

 "The love of a little girl for her dream, the love that breaks before the eyes of the smallest and helpless, the love that cannot be said, the love that someone does not yet want to see but exists, the love for oneself that very often fails as the confidence and courage to continue to believe in something true.
 Love has many forms and many lives, it dies and regenerates stronger than before, love should come before everything.
 Love comes into our lives.
 Love heals.
 Love does not hurt, mock or kill anyone....
 I sing this love because I believe in it!
 I put my soul and face into it without lowering my gaze.
 With a clean heart you can go anywhere without being afraid."